 - Referral from a community agency

 Students will be supported to achieve their educational and personal development goals.
 Courses within the BSCA Program are not in a required sequence.
-Courses will be offered in a variety of combinations at each centre.
+Courses will be offered in a variety of combinations at each campus.
 Students will be able to enter at any point and will graduate when they have completed the required combination of courses.
 ASE courses are skills-based and are adjusted to meet individual student need.
 Course work begins at each student's level of competency.
-Skills aimed at and achieved will vary according to the needs, goals, and abilities of the students.
-To continue skills development, and to complete the BSCA program, students are required to take core courses more than once.
-Each course of study will take two to four years to complete unless there are special circumstances and approval of the department to extend the program time.
-Students may attend full-time (three courses per semester) or part-time.
-On approval from the department, students may add one additional course per semester.
-Individual, stand-alone courses will still be available.
+Skills aimed at and achieved will vary according to the needs, goals, and abilities of the students..
+Students will have a maximum of four years to complete the program (except under special circumstances, upon recommendation of the department and with permission of the Dean).
+Students are able to retake courses up to 3 times.

 Join an info session or become a student for a day.